apajo/docker_cicd/README.md

     dns:
       - 8.8.8.8
       - 8.8.4.4
+    extra_hosts:
+      - "registry:external.registry.com"
 ```

-This example will override the default port for the staging server.
+This example will override the default configuration of your staging server.
-Add here your custom ports, volumes, etc.
+* ports         - overrides default staging server ports
+* dns           - overrides default DNS servers
+* extra_hosts   - forwards registry hostname to external.registry.com

 #### Environment specific files

 All environment specific files are located in `env` directory.
-Everything in the `env` directory is copied to the staging and host servers.
+Everything in the `env` directory is copied to toy your project's root directory before building it.

 ### Run the servers